 He was inspired by the work of late nineteenth-century French naturalist writer Emile Zola.

 He grew up in County Mayo, Ireland, as the son of politician George Henry Moore.
-He is rumored to have had a long-lasting relationship with socialite Maud, Lady Cunard, though the two may have simply been platonic friends.

 His literary work influenced that of fellow Irish modernist writer James Joyce.